-Second, ghosting: HDR images are 3 or more images taken one after the other.
+Second, ghosting: HDR images are three or more images taken one after the other.
 If you have movement in your images (for example, trees moving in the wind or someone slipping on a humorously placed banana), when you start piecing your images together, the differences in the images can cause a grey ghosting effect that can ruin your scene.

 Finally, you will have to work with software that supports HDR imagery.
 Most top end software will work, but this is still a consideration, especially if you are used to software that is not compatible with HDR.

 So should I use HDR to create my 360 virtual tours or not?

 If you are considering using HDR, my advice is that you should first invest in a tripod and panohead.
 The ghosting caused by holding your camera by hand will cause you no end of trouble during post processing, and it can even make your scene un-stitchable.

 If you are looking to sell the 360 virtual tours you produce, HDR is now an industry standard and an essential tool for creating professional, vibrant, and well-lit panoramas.